mrkkrp/markkarpov.art/essay/real-realism.md

 Let us call this *the real realist message* (RRM).

 It is worth noting that a given artwork rarely has only one cultural message.
-Typically an artwork has one most obvious cultural message which we are going to call *the primary cultural message* and other, *secondary cultural messages* that are less prominent, similar to how a periodic signal has the first harmonic and higher harmonics.
+Typically an artwork has one more obvious cultural message which we are going to call *the primary cultural message* and other, *secondary cultural messages* that are less prominent, similar to how a periodic signal has the first harmonic and higher harmonics.
 Secondary cultural messages are